FreddyJohn/audioAnalysis/README.md

 # audioAnalysis
 I am writing audio app for Android/iOS and doing research in python.
-There is ALOT of information on dsp stuff if you go looking. here is some juicy bits in python
+There is ALOT of information on dsp stuff if you go looking. here is some juicy bits in python.
+This is not a library right now because I want everything decoupled so it's instantly digestible to the reader.
+If you've been playing with audio you might also share my distain for plugins

 Extremely helpful formal defintions and visualizations of audio effects: